harness/developer-hub/docs/internal-developer-portal/scorecards/opa-implementation.md

 #### Failure:

-You configure a Pipeline with a Deploy stage that deploys to a prod environment with a service haveing Score less than the set limit.
+You configure a Pipeline with a Deploy stage that deploys to a prod environment with a service having Score less than the set limit.
 When you save the Pipeline, Harness throws an error message indicating the rule was enforced and the Pipeline fails validation.

 ### Example B: Pipeline > On Run (Policy Used: IDP Scorecard For Multi Service )